kalyan-ch/SltnsCrkdCpp/README.md

 3. Another way of doing things is to maintain a job queue and ask resources to check for the specific job's completion status.

+# SQL

+## Joins

+1. Inner Join - Common records of A and B
+2. Left Join - All records of A and common records of A and B
+3. Right Join - All records of B and common records of A and B
+4. Full Join - All records of A and B (A+B)
+5. Cross Join - All records of A and B (A * B -  Cartesian product)

+# Questions to ask the interviewer

+1. What is the breakdown of a developer's day, e.g. how much time for support or troubleshooting, how much time for coding, analysing requirements, etc.?

+2. Do you allow time for peer reviews of code?

+3. How is a code review done at your company?

+4. Do you have a standard template for estimating development effort for new work to make sure nothing is overlooked?

+5. Does your company allow its employees to work from home?

+6. What gear will be provided for me to work on?
+Will that have administrative priviliges?